adamgmcfadden/portfolio-generator/README.md

   - Clone the portfolio-generator repository to a local directory.
   - If not done already, ensure node.js is installed on your workstation.
   - At the root of the directory, create a .gitignore file and add node_modules and .DS_Store to it.
-  - At the command-line, write `npm _init_` to create a package.json file.
+  - At the command-line, write `npm init` to create a package.json file.
-  - At the command-line write `npm _install inquirer_` to install the inquirer package.
+  - At the command-line write `npm install inquirer` to install the inquirer package.
-  - Finally, to get the app running type in this last command: `node index.js`
+  - Finally, to get the app running type in this last command: `node app.js`

   ## Usage
   Screenshot of working example: